LinkedInLearning/using-ai-in-the-design-to-full-stack-development-life-cycle-5982118/CONGRATS.md

 ## A Few Parting Words...

+With the rapid growth of AI and its integration into our daily lives, it's so important for us as developers to stay current on where our industry is headed.
+In doing so, we are able to help shape the future of development.

-Learning is a journey, and this is just one milestone.
-Keep that curiosity alive, keep coding, and most importantly—enjoy the process!
+Learning is a process, and this is just one milestone.
+Keep that curiosity alive, keep coding, and most importantly—enjoy the journey!

-If this course inspired you or gave you that “aha!” moment, let me know!
-I’d love to hear how you’re using AI in your projects.
+If this course inspired you or gave you that big “aha!” moment, feel free to connect with me on LinkedIn and let me know!
+I’d love to hear how you’re using AI in your workflow.

-Until next time—happy coding! 🚀✨

-**P.S.** Don’t forget to celebrate your achievement!
-You’ve earned it. 🎉
+I'm Dakota and I thank you for trusting me with your curiosity and time!

+Now go forth and be awesome! 🎉

 -- Dakota